 Some of the features of the program include:

-The NC Pre-kindergarten program in Onslow County serves over 900 children in 22 community-based child care and public school settings in 66 classrooms.
+The NC Pre-kindergarten program in Onslow County serves over 700 children in community-based child care and public school settings.

 We will begin accepting applications for the 2017-2018 program year on March 7, 2017 at the Onslow County Partnership for Children.
 Applications will be accepted during the following times:

 Monday, Tuesday, Thursday and Friday: 9:00am - 4:00pm